 We have read Thesis entitled

-Student's N lame
+Student's Name

-which was previously accepted by

 which was previously accepted by Name of University

+Name of Oniversity

-and agree that it should be accepted as having s atisfied our M.S. requirement.
+and agree that it should be accepted as having satisfied our M.S. requirement.

+•

 Area Director Date

-Final Decision
+Final Decision -

-Chairman of Department Date
+Chairman of Department